Patsy Cline: Film and television

 Cline was also portrayed in television films.
 In 1995, a film about the life and career of Cline's friend Dottie West debuted on CBS titled, Big Dreams and Broken Hearts: The Dottie West Story.
 It included several scenes that showcased West's friendship with Cline.
 Actress Tere Myers played her in the television movie.
 Deborah Wilker of the Sun-Sentinel called her performance "terrific" and authentic.

 Lifetime aired an original television film Patsy & Loretta in October 2019 on the network.
 It chronicles Cline's friendship with Loretta Lynn.
 Cline is portrayed by Megan Hilty and Lynn by Jessie Mueller.
 The film is directed by the Academy Award-winning screenwriter Callie Khouri.
 The trailer for the movie was released in July 2019.
-Patsy & Loretta was filmed on location in Nashville, Tennessee, and is co-produced by Lynn's daughter and Cline's daughter, Julie Fudge.
+Patsy & Loretta was filmed on location in Nashville, Tennessee, and is co-produced by Lynn's daughter and Cline's daughter Julie Fudge.

 Several documentaries have been made about Cline's life and career.
-The first was 1989's The Real Patsy Cline, which featured interviews with friends and fellow artists.
-This included Carl Perkins and Willie Nelson.
-Another documentary was filmed in 1994 entitled Remembering Patsy.
+The first was 1989's The Real Patsy Cline, which featured interviews with friends and fellow artists, including Carl Perkins and Willie Nelson.
+Another documentary was filmed in 1994 titled Remembering Patsy.
 The show was hosted by country artist Michelle Wright, who read letters Cline wrote to friends and family.
 It included interviews with several artists, such as Roy Clark, George Jones, and Trisha Yearwood.
 Both documentaries were produced by Cline's widower Charlie Dick.
 In March 2017, PBS released a documentary on Cline as part of their American Masters series.
 The film was narrated by Rosanne Cash and featured interviews with fans of Cline.
 These interviews included Beverly D'Angelo and Reba McEntire.
 It also included rare performances of songs such as "Three Cigarettes in an Ashtray" and "Walkin' After Midnight".